Stand Up Dude

 Master of this design, did give us, with

-Which since have steaded much; so, of his gentleness,
+Which since have steaded much.
+So, of his

-Knowing I loved my books, he furnish'd me
+Knowing I loved my books, he furnished me

 From mine own library with volumes that

 After washing up on shore, Gonzalo is the one who reminds everybody else that they should be celebrating because they're alive: "Beseech you, sir, be merry.
-You have cause / So have we all, of joy; for our escape is much beyond our loss" (2.1.1).
+You have cause— / So have we all—of joy, for our escape / is much beyond our loss" (2.1.1-3).
 Gonzalo gives voice to the idea that, despite the (seeming) loss of the ship, the survivors can uncover something even greater.
 In fact, this seems to be one of the play's biggest messages.
 Check out what Gonzalo has to say at the play's end:

 In one voyage

 Where he himself was lost; Prospero his dukedom